When More Than One Person Is at Fault in a Car Accident LawsuitOn March 2, 2022 by Millerie Penbrock

 How Your Own Carelessness Affects Your Claim

 Even if you were careless and partly caused your injuries, in most states you can still get at least some compensation from anyone else who was also careless and partly responsible for the injuries.
 The amount of the other person’s liability for the accident is determined by comparing his or her carelessness with your own.
 The percentage of liability determines the percentage of the resulting damages he or she must pay.
 This rule is referred to as comparative negligence.
 There is no formula for arriving at a precise number for a person’s comparative carelessness.

-During claim negotiations, the attorneys for each party will discuss all the factors that might have resulted in the injuries.
+During claim negotiations, the attorneys from Hayes Law for each party will discuss all the factors that might have resulted in the injuries.
 Then the question of your own carelessness goes into the negotiating hopper along with all the other factors that determine how much your claim is worth — such as the seriousness of your injury and the amount of your medical bills.
 Whatever that rough percentage of your fault might be — 10%, 50%, 75% — is the amount by which the damages total will be reduced to arrive at a final settlement or award figure.

 HI!
 I'm Millerie, thanks for visiting.
 I hope you enjoy your read!

 - Medical Malpractice: What To Do If You Believe You Have Been Mistreated

 - How Estate Planning Attorneys Can Help Your Family

 - Understanding Comparative Negligence in Car Accident Cases

 - What to Do After a Bicycle Accident: A Guide to Hiring the Right Lawyer for Your Case

 - How to Choose a Best Las Vegas Criminal Defense Attorney